Best prices without any hidden costs

 When on holiday in Estonia, you can expect a cool, temperate climate with maritime influences.
 You can look forward to moderately warm summers with temperatures reaching 30 degrees Celsius on some days.
 On average, the temperature in the warm season is around 16.5 degrees Celsius, so jumpers and jackets are recommended.

-If you rent a campervan in Estonia, be prepared for cold winters with little daylight.
-So if you rent a campervan, the peak time for you to travel is between the months of June and August.
+If you rent an RV in Estonia, be prepared for cold winters with little daylight.
+So if you rent an RV, the peak time for you to travel is between the months of June and August.
 Especially in June, guests experience the so-called white nights, when there are up to 19 hours of daylight.